2019/2020 Competency-Based Task/Competency List for Introduction to Health and Medical Sciences (8302/36 weeks)

 - Examine concepts of care relating to ethnic, religious, cultural, and personal preferences.

-- Explain principles of effective verbal and nonverbal communication, including barriers to communication.
+- Explain the principles of effective communication.

 - Apply principles of communication in establishing therapeutic relationships.